HenestrosaDev/mobile-strings-converter/README.md

 I have tried to do the whole process of converting a strings resource file into a spreadsheet in Google Sheets by hand, and although you can do it with the **Data > Split text to columns** option, it is a waste of time to generate the spreadsheet manually.
 Also, you are limited to spreadsheet files only.
-For this reason, I decided to create a time-efficient solution that consists of running a Python script in order to do this that with any file type.
+For this reason, I decided to create a time-efficient solution that consists of running a Python script to do this with any file type.

 In addition to being able to run this script on its own, it can also be installed as a package via **PyPI** (more information on how to install it [here](#use-the-package-in-your-project)).